wp-plugins/scrapeazon/readme.txt

 == Changelog ==

 = 2.2.2 =
-* Added the sAZ shortcode button to the default WordPress text editor
+* Added the SAz shortcode button to the default WordPress text editor
 * Added ability to retrieve reviews by SKU numbers
 * Added ability to truncate reviews to a given number of characters globally or via shortcode
 * Added ability to disable the display of the reviews summary that by default appear at the top of the reviews